So You Want to Be a Medical Illustrator? Here’s How to Get Started

 A Rowan University biomedical art and visualization major uses a touch screen to work on a project.

-You’ll want to take courses in anatomy, physiology, and biology—as well as digital illustration, drawing, and design software.
+You’ll want to take courses in anatomy, physiology and biology—as well as digital illustration, drawing and design software.
 Programs that blend both creative and scientific coursework are ideal.

-Besides strong drawing skills and a love of science, here are a few skills that are super valuable in this field:
+In addition to strong drawing skills and a love of science, here are a few skills that are super valuable in this field:

 • Attention to detail: Medical accuracy is everything.